CartoDB/carto-workshop/02-builder-analysis/exercises/dominos.md

 * Back in the main menu, click on 'ADD ANALYSIS' on the "Pizza Stores" layer.
 * Select `Create areas of influence`.
 Click on `ADD ANALYSIS`.

-> Explain how this analysis works: it creates polygons according to the parameters set by the user.

 * Set `DISTANCE` to `km` and `RADIUS` to `1`. `APPLY`.
 * An explanatory window would pop up.
 Click on `DONE`.

-> We will do some styling later; the map should now look like the following:
+The map should now look like the following:

 ![3-1](https://cloud.githubusercontent.com/assets/5215798/17518746/6c3e1b5a-5e49-11e6-80b3-9127b8c9afbf.png)